thriyam78/gmail_mailbox/README.md

 # gmail_mailbox

-for running the App Use
+for running the App use "node server.js"

-node server.js

 Technologies and librarires that has been used to create this app as follows: